Brownstoner

 Brownstoner began as "a Brooklyn-based website" and in 2017 added a printed edition.
 It is currently owned by Schneps Communications, a local operator of other newspapers and digital publications.

 History

 Weblog

-Originally titled Brownstoner Magazine, it began as a blog in 2004.
+Originally titled Brownstoner, it began as a blog in 2004.
 A sister site named Queens Brownstoner was begun in 2013 by Brownstoner founder Jonathan Butler, who also launched the Brooklyn Flea and Smorgasburg.

-One of Brownstoners bloggers is a lay historian who writes weekly about Brooklyn architecture, contributes to the site's award feature, and also does a post each month on upstate New York architecture.
+One of Brownstoners bloggers is a lay historian who writes weekly about Brooklyn architecture, including the site's "Building of the Day" column, and also does a post each month on upstate New York architecture.

 BlankSlate

 Brownstoner was acquired by BlankSlate in 2015 after 10 years and over 42,000 blog posts.
 BlankSlate was founded by Kael Goodman as a digital marketing agency; Brownstoner was a client.

 Schneps Communications

 Schneps Communications acquired Brownstoner from BlankSlate in 2017.
 Schneps also publishes Brokelyn, The Brooklyn Home Reporter, The Brooklyn Spectator and The Queens Courier.